ohosman04/SwingShift/README.md

 ## Installation Instructions:

-1.Create a Directory: Make a new directory called "lib" in the location where you want to install SwingShift.
+1.Create a Directory: Make a new directory called "lib" in the SwingShift directory you downloaded from this page.

-2.Move Library Contents: Take the contents of each numbered lib file (e.g., "lib1", "lib2") and move them all to the newly created "lib" directory.
+2.Move Library Contents: Take the contents of each numbered lib file (e.g., "lib1", "lib2") and move all the contents (not the lib files themselves) to the newly created "lib" directory.

 3.Package as JAR: